balsaBane/JavaFx-BandSync-Application/README.md

 # Getting Started

-Clone repository into your NetBeans IDE, open the controllers package and run the BandSync.java class
+Clone repository into your NetBeans IDE, open the controllers package and run the BandSync.java class.

 # Installing